darinz/PSL/02_linear_regression/README.md

 ## Contributing

 This material is part of a comprehensive statistical learning course.
 For questions or suggestions, please refer to the main course documentation.

+---

+**Navigation:**
+- **Start Learning:** [Multiple Linear Regression](01_mulitple_linear_regression.md) - Core concepts and mathematical foundations
+- **Previous Section:** [Introduction to Statistical Learning](../01_introduction/README.md) - Overview of supervised vs unsupervised learning